bitcoin/bips/bip-XXXX.md

 - Push opcode rather than verification opcode for script compactness.
 - Argument order to permit tweak from witness onto fixed key without OP_SWAP.

-## Backwards compatibility
+## Compatibility

-- Old nodes: treat unknown tapscript opcode as OP_SUCCESSx.
+This is a soft-fork change which is tapscript-only.
+Un-upgraded nodes will continue to treat unknown tapscript opcode as OP_SUCCESSx.
-- This is a soft-fork change, tapscript-only.

-## Future compatibility

-- A future OP_CAT or OP_TAPTREE opcode can prepare a tweak for a taproot output key correctly
+A future upgrade, such as an OP_CAT or OP_TAPTREE opcode, can prepare a tweak for a taproot output key correctly, if it is needed to create BIP-341 compatible outputs.

 ## Deployment